 Helen Frances Frisz was born on November 13, 1919, the third of nine children born to Valentine George Frisz of south Second Street in Vincennes, Indiana, and his wife Marie Louise Wassman Frisz.
 Valentine was a second-generation businessman operating a vegetable farm in a two-acre greenhouse where tomatoes flourished in the summer and leaf lettuce in most of the rest of the year.
 His father, John Godfrey Frisz, had been called “Indiana’s Lettuce King,” and the family was well known in the business and in the town.
 During her preschool years, Helen was a typical semi-rural child who played around the house and yard with her siblings and cousins.
 The photo to the left shows her at age seven with her younger brothers Valley (Valentine, Jr.) and Bob.
 Daughter of a strongly Roman Catholic family, she spent her first eight school years at Sacred Heart School, in her own parish, after which she attended St. Rose Academy, a Roman Catholic high school in Vincennes, graduating in June 1937.

 After high school, Helen worked in her family’s household, but when the United States went to war she began to feel a need to serve her country (and incidentally to see some of it beyond the small area in southwest Indiana where she had grown up).
 On March 25, 1942, she volunteered for military service.
 She was inducted into the Spars, the women’s branch of the U.S. Coast Guard Reserve, in November or December, very soon after the Spars were established by law.
 (The name comes from the Coast Guard’s combined Latin/English motto, “Semper Paratus Always Ready”).
-After “indoctrination” (boot camp) at Hunter College in New York City and SK “A” school (training for the SK, or Storekeeper, rating) at the Coast Guard training station in Manhattan Beach, Brooklyn, New York, she was sent to Seattle, Washington, where she served until she was discharged on December 22, 1945, with a rank of Storekeeper First Class.
+After “indoctrination” (boot camp) at Hunter College in New York City and SK “A” school (training for the SK, or Storekeeper, rating) at Indiana University, in Bloomington, Indiana, she was sent to Seattle, Washington, where she served until her discharge on December 22, 1945, with a rating of Storekeeper First Class (E-6).
 The photo to the right below was probably taken on her graduation from boot camp, before she went to SK school.